hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 <hr>

-Further, it's also worth to consider that a 1-person tent can be more heavy than a 2-person tent if you would distribute the weight of the 2-person tent over 2 persons.
+Further, it's also worth to mention that a 1-person tent can be more heavy than a 2-person tent if you would distribute the weight of the 2-person tent over 2 persons.
 So hiking with another person can make you carry less weight.

 <hr>

-- test

 ## Fly Creek HV UL1